jc3213/d2mods/README.md

     - `Find Item`
         - Gains **+1% Chance** per level of `Find Potion`
     - `War Cry`
-        - Physic damage has been increased
+        - Physical damage has been increased
     - `Battle Command`
         - Base duration increased from 5 seconds to **30** seconds